Poitín: Production

 Erskine Nicol, A Nip Against the Cold, 1869.

 Poitín was generally produced in remote rural areas, away from the interference of the law.
 A mash was created and fermented before the distillation began.
 Stills were often set up on land boundaries so that the issue of ownership could be disputed.
 Before the introduction of bottled gas, the fire to heat the mash was provided by turf.
 Smoke was a giveaway for the police, so windy, broken weather was chosen to disperse the smoke.
 The still was heated and attended to for several days to allow the runs to go through.

 The old style of poitín distilling was from a malted barley base for the mash, the same as single malt whiskey or pure pot still whiskey distilled in Ireland.
-The word poitín stems from the Irish word "pota" for pot; this refers to the small copper pot still used by poitín distillers.
+The word poitín stems from the Irish word pota for 'pot'; this refers to the small copper pot still used by poitín distillers.

 Because poitín was covertly home-distilled for centuries, there is no formal recipe for it.

 In more recent times, some distillers deviated from using malted barley as a base of the mash bill due to the cost and availability, instead switching to using treacle, corn, and potatoes.
 It is believed this switch led to the deteriorating quality and character of poitín in the late 20th century.

 The quality of poitín was highly variable, depending on the skill of the distiller and the quality of their equipment.
 Reputations were built on the quality of the distiller's poitín, and many families became known for their distilling expertise, whereas a bad batch could put a distiller out of business overnight.
-It has been claimed that the drink can cause blindness, this can be due to bad distillation practices or to methanol adulteration.
+It has been claimed that the drink can cause blindness, which can be due to methanol adulteration.